Two Formulas for $F$-Polynomials: Introduction

 \subsection{Acknowledgements}

 The authors thank Bernhard Keller and Man-Wai Cheung for useful comments.
-This work is supported in part by JSPS Grant No.16H03922 and NSF RTG grant DMS-174563.
 It is inspired by Meghal Gupta's work in the 2018 REU at University of Minnesota in Combinatorics and Algebra, as well as the first author's work during the 2020 REU as well as her work supported by Harvey Mudd College.
+We also thank the anonymous referees who provided numerous suggestions that have improved the exposition of our paper.